kadena-io/pact/docs/pact-reference.rst

 *module* ``string`` *→* ``value``

 Get metadata for MODULE.
-Returns a JSON object with 'name', 'hash' and 'code' fields.
+Returns a JSON object with ‘name’, ‘hash’ and ‘code’ fields.

 describe-table
 ~~~~~~~~~~~~~~